 - Drag Challenge competitor vehicles should be void of large sponsorship signage.
 Lettering or logos must be less than 150mm tall on the side or front of the cars and are limited to a single sponsor, company, or name.
 Signage deemed to be ‘ambush marketing’ will be asked to be removed; entrants refusing to do so will be disqualified.
 Retro lettering on gasser-style or vintage muscle cars is allowed.

 - Signage on competitor vehicles’ rear windscreens, trailers and roof racks is open, but should not bring the event into disrepute or attract the wrong kind of attention.

 - Competitors may be scrutineered at each drag strip before running.
 It is up to the entrant to ensure their vehicle will pass tech inspection at each track for their ET and speed capabilities.
-ANDRA licences will be the only race licences accepted – no IHRA licences allowed.
+IHRA licences will be the only race licences accepted.